Pingping1997/AR6_CCUS/README.md

-# AR6 Scenario Explorer Analysis
+# AR6 Scenario Explorer Analysis-Demo

 This project involves analyzing some salient aspects of the AR6 Scenario Explorer and creating a set of figures and tables to illustrate the findings using `pyam`.
 The analysis includes exploring emission trajectories and energy system configurations.